webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

           {mips: true, premultipliedAlpha: true});
 ```

-Note: We could add an option to do or not do the premultiply in the shader but it's
+Note: We could add an option to premultiply in the shader but that's
-arguably not common to add an option to the shader to do that.
+arguably not common.
 Rather it's more common
 to decide, based on your needs, whether all textures containing color are premultiplied
 or not premultiplied.
 So, we'll stick with different textures and add UI options to
-select the premultiplied ones or not non-premultiplied ones.
+select the premultiplied ones or un-premultiplied ones.

-We need a uniform buffer for each draw.
+We need a uniform buffer for each of our 2 draws just in case we want to draw
+in 2 different places or the textures are 2 different sizes.

 ```js
   function makeUniformBufferAndValues(device) {